ansible-labs-crew/ansible-labs-summit2021/content/ansible-tower-advanced/3-awx-collection-intro/_index.md

       organization: Default
 ```

-Since we are calling the REST API of Automation Controller, the Ansible Playbook is running on "localhost", but the module will connect to the URL provided by the "TOWER_HOST" environment variable.
+Since we are calling the REST API of Automation Controller, the Ansible Playbook is running on **localhost**, but the module will connect to the URL provided by the **TOWER_HOST** environment variable.

 {{% notice info %}}
 You might see a warning message "You are using the awx version of this collection but connecting to Red Hat Ansible Automation Platform".
 This can be ignored.
 As said above, we intentionally use the AWX Community Collection for the purpose of the lab.
-As a Red Hat Customer you would probably prefer the supported Collection instead.
+As a Red Hat Customer you would probably prefer the supported Ansible Collection instead.
 {{% /notice %}}

-TODO: Ansible 2.9 makes it difficult to lookup collection documentation - will we base this lab on 2.11?

 ## Add hosts to inventory

-Now that we have the empty inventory created, add your two managed hosts using their internal hostnames **`{{< param "internal_host1" >}}`** and **`{{< param "internal_host2" >}}`**, again using
+Now that we have the empty inventory created, add your two managed hosts using their internal hostnames **`{{< param "internal_host1" >}}`** and **`{{< param "internal_host2" >}}`**, again using the AWX Ansible Collection.
-**awx**.
 The module to add hosts to an inventory is called **awx.awx.tower_host**.
 Read the documentation and try to figure out how to add the necessary tasks to the Ansible Playbook.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>